avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 - Stan model implemented, but it seems clearly wrong or broken.
 - Seemingly valid Stan model implemented.

-### Q15 · Scale · 1 point
+### Q16 · Yes / No · 1 point

-Pooled model:  *discussion about question i)*, posterior distribution of the mean of the quality measurements of the sixth machine.
+Pooled model:  *discussion about question i)*, prior choice discussion.

 Response:

 *hidden responses*

-### Q16 · Scale · 1 point
+### Q17 · Scale · 1 point

-Pooled model:  *discussion about question ii)*, the predictive distribution for another quality measurement of the sixth machine.
+Pooled model:  *discussion about question ii)*, posterior distribution of the mean of the quality measurements of the sixth machine.

 Response:

 *hidden responses*

+### Q18 · Scale · 1 point

+Pooled model:  *discussion about question iii)*, the predictive distribution for another quality measurement of the sixth machine.

+Response:

+*hidden responses*

-### Q17 · Yes / No · 1 point
+### Q19 · Yes / No · 1 point

-Pooled model:  *discussion about question iii)*, the posterior distribution of the mean of the quality measurements of the seventh machine.
+Pooled model:  *discussion about question iv)*, the posterior distribution of the mean of the quality measurements of the seventh machine.

 Response: